Ayman-Sedik/Ayman-Sedik/README.md

 <h3 align="center">Computer Programmer and Designer</h3>

 <p align="center" >
-<i>📌 I'm a software developer, I aspire to be a world-class software engineer, builder of services for millions of users,
- seeking a challenging and progressive position to gain knowledge and experience.</i>
+📌 I'm a software developer, I aspire to be a world-class software engineer, builder of services for millions of users, seeking a challenging and progressive position to gain knowledge and experience.
 </p>

 **My key skills include:**